huister/Field-Day-Hands-On-Lab/examplelab4/examplelab4.rst

 5. Select the VM, then click **Launch Console** from the **Actions** drop-down menu to access an HTML5 console to interact with the VM.

-6. When prompted the enter the password for the Administrator, please enter password as **Nutanix/4u**
+6. When prompted to enter the credentials, please refer to the **Cluster Configuration Guide (lookup).**

    .. figure:: images/1.png